Young Winston: Plot

 Still only in his mid forties, Lord Randolph, once a brilliant debater, makes an incoherent speech in Parliament, witnessed by both his wife and Winston.
 His death spells the end of Churchill's dream of entering Parliament at his side.
 Churchill graduates from Sandhurst near the top of the class, he becomes a second lieutenant and eventually goes to India and then takes part in the cavalry charge at the Battle of Omdurman in the Sudan.
 Later, he goes to South Africa to work as a war correspondent during the Anglo-Boer War.
 While travelling by armoured train, Churchill and soldiers are ambushed by Boers.
 They try to retreat but crash into a barricade of rocks on the railway track.
-Churchill courageously organises the soldiers to push the derailed carriage off the track so the train can proceed with the wounded, but the others are captured by the Boers.
+Churchill courageously organises the soldiers to push the derailed carriage off the track so the train can proceed with the wounded, but he and the others are captured by the Boers.
 Churchill escapes, getting help from mine manager Howard, hiding three nights in the mine then riding a goods train into neutral Portuguese territory.
 He returns to England a hero, stands for the parliamentary seat of Oldham and wins, becoming an MP in a Conservative majority Parliament.
 With the encouragement of opposition Liberal MP Lloyd George, to the dismay of his mother and annoyance of senior Conservatives, he takes up his father's campaign to limit spending on the military.

-The film ends with Sir Winston Churchill narrating events that follow including his marriage to Clementine Hozier seven years later.
-Newsreel footage shows Churchill appearing on the balcony with the Royal family on VE Day, May 1945.
+The film ends with Churchill narrating events that follow including his marriage to Clementine Hozier seven years later.
+Newsreel footage shows Churchill appearing on the balcony with the royal family on VE Day, May 1945.

 Cast

 Production

 Carl Foreman was invited to meet Winston Churchill after he had seen and enjoyed Foreman's 1961 production of The Guns of Navarone.
-At their meeting Churchill suggested that his book My Early Life would make an excellent film.
+At their meeting, Churchill suggested that his book My Early Life would make an excellent film.

-In 1967 Foreman announced James Fox would play Churchill.
+In 1967, Foreman announced that James Fox would play Churchill.

 Foreman was impressed by Richard Attenborough's Oh!
 What a Lovely War and at first wanted him to both direct and play Lord Randolph Churchill; Attenborough declined the latter offer.

 The film was made in Morocco and the United Kingdom, with several scenes shot at Penwyllt and Coelbren, Powys, on the edge of the Brecon Beacons, and the scene where Churchill learnt to ride at the Cavalry Riding School building at Beaumont Barracks in Aldershot.